Did you receive a driving without valid driver’s license ticket and need a lawyer?

 Florida is a beautiful state and many are attracted to its warm weather, beaches and palm trees.
 Those migrating to, and living in, Florida include some who are not United States citizens and who have no papers to allow them to legally be in the United States; they are illegal aliens.
 Illegal aliens in Florida have no way of getting a valid Florida driver license but that doesn’t stop many from driving.
 The pure convenience of being able to get around in Broward County, Miami-Dade County, Palm Beach County, Martin County and St. Lucie County cause those without a valid driver license, including non-U.S. citizens without papers (illegal aliens), to take the risk that they might be caught and arrested for driving with no valid driver license.

-However, Florida traffic laws are enforced by the State of Florida while United States immigration laws are enforced by the federal government through a federal agency called United States Immigration and Customs Enforcement (ICE)—part of the United States Department of Homeland Security.
-Lawful United States immigration is handled by the United States government through a federal agency called the United States Citizenship and Immigration Services (USCIS).
+However, Florida traffic laws are enforced by the state of Florida while United States immigration laws are enforced by the federal government through a federal agency called United States Immigration and Customs Enforcement (ICE), part of the United States Department of Homeland Security.
+Lawful United States immigration is handled by the government through a federal agency called the United States Citizenship and Immigration Services (USCIS).
 These federal government agencies are not involved in enforcing Florida traffic laws.
-Even if you are a non-U.S. citizen with no papers (illegal alien), you cannot ignore a criminal charge by the State of Florida, and must show up for your required criminal traffic court hearing or a bench warrant will be issued by the judge for your arrest.
-You don’t want to make a scary situation even scarier by missing a mandatory court hearing and becoming a wanted fugitive
+Even if you are a non-U.S. citizen with no papers (illegal alien), you cannot ignore a criminal charge by the state of Florida and must show up for your required criminal traffic court hearing or a bench warrant will be issued by the judge for your arrest.
+You don’t want to make a scary situation even scarier by missing a mandatory court hearing and becoming a wanted fugitive.

-Call Florida Ticket Firm at 844.FLA.FIRM for a FREE CONSULTATION with a Driving Without Valid Driver’s License Ticket Lawyer regarding your Florida Uniform Traffic Citation for driving with no valid driver license.
+Call Florida Ticket Firm at 844-352-3476 for a FREE CONSULTATION with a lawyer regarding your Florida Uniform Traffic Citation for driving with no valid driver license.
 Florida Ticket Firm can help you.